Jane J. Robinson: Life

 Jane Johnson was born in 1918 near Dallas–Fort Worth, and moved with her mother to Los Angeles in the 1920s.
 She graduated in 1938 with an A.B. in history from the University of California, Los Angeles, in the same year marrying Edward Charles Robinson, a fellow history student at UCLA.
 She stayed on at UCLA with a graduate fellowship in history while at the same time beginning to raise a family of four children.

 After completing her Ph.D. in 1946, with the dissertation The Early Life of John Lilburne: A Study in Puritan Political Thought concerning John Lilburne, she found that the only academic positions in history open at the time were limited to men.
 Instead, she worked as an English instructor at UCLA and California State University, Los Angeles, becoming the sole supporter of her family after the death of her husband in the late 1950s.
 As an English instructor, she began learning about computational linguistics and transformational grammar with the idea that it might help her teach English to engineers.

 In the 1950s, she began working with David G. Hays on natural language processing at the RAND Corporation.
 She moved to IBM Research and the Thomas J. Watson Research Center in the 1960s, and to SRI International in 1973.
+She was part of the PATR group in the Artificial Intelligence Center at SRI International.
+Her work involved natural language processing and grammar formalisms.
+She continued to work there for 14 years until she retired.
 She served as the president of the Association for Computational Linguistics in 1982, and retired in 1987.

 Her personal interests included poetry and backpacking.
 She died on April 22, 2015.